Keto Snacks That Won’t Kick You Out of Ketosis

 • Fill with tuna salad, egg salad, or cream cheese

-🧁 3.
-Peanut Butter Fat Bombs
+3. Peanut Butter Fat Bombs

-• Peanut butter, coconut oil, stevia
+• Natural peanut butter, coconut oil, stevia

 • Mix and freeze into bite-sized pieces